30 Pictures of Our Safari in Kruger National Park

-30 Pictures of our Safari in Kruger That Will Spark Your Wanderlust
+30 Pictures of Kruger National Park That Will Spark Your Wanderlust

 A year ago today we were on a safari in Kruger National Park in South Africa, and definitely having more fun than I'm having today at home.
 So naturally, I'm reminiscing and looking through our pictures.
 Here are 30 of my favorite photos from our four days in Kruger.